The Benefits and Challenges of Country Gardening and How to Make it Work

 Room to Grow

 Rural gardens usually have the potential to be larger than the typical urban or suburban garden.
 The average plot of land is bigger, and houses are more spread out.
 It can be easier to plant and grow a garden on a larger scale.
-Just one pumpkin vine can take up a lot of room and might overtake a small garden.
+Where just one pumpkin vine might overtake a small garden, in a country garden, there can be room for a whole pumpkin patch.
 If you’re planting a vegetable garden, that extra land will allow you to grow more food.

 Of course, rural gardens can be small, too.
 It all depends on your situation, your choice of garden spot, and what sort of garden you’re planning.
-Plan the right garden for you.
+With increased space, you can plan the best garden for you.

 Upkeep of Rural Gardens

-Larger rural gardens can be more expensive and require more upkeep.
+Larger rural gardens can take more time. be more expensive and require more upkeep.

 It’s more difficult to maintain good soil quality on a large expanse of land.
 Soil amendments and other expenses can add up when your garden is more spread out.
 On the other hand, composting is simpler with more space and fewer neighbors.